MacaPecha/devsite-docs/guides/manage-account/reports/released-money/introduction.en.md

 # What is the Releases report?

-Releases report is a **downloadable report that allows you to know the liquidity of your business and to know how your available money is composed in Mercado Pago.** It contains the **detail of all funds involved in a date period,** and includes money release cases as well as blockings and unblockings.
+Releases report is a **downloadable report that allows you to know the liquidity of your business and to know how your available money is composed in Mercado Libre.** It contains the **detail of all funds involved in a date period,** and includes money release cases as well as blockings and unblockings.

 ## How do I download the report?